spack/spack-tutorial/tutorial_configuration.rst

 This gets slightly more complicated with virtual dependencies.
-Suppose we don't want to build our own MPI, but we now want a parallel version of HDF5?
+Suppose we don't want to build our own MPI, but we now want a parallel version of HDF5.
 Well, fortunately we have MPICH installed on these systems.

 .. code-block:: yaml
+   :emphasize-lines: 13-16

    packages:
      all: